To content

 First steps in dealing with the new care situation

-1. Submit an application to have the need for long-term care assessed.
-To do this, call the long-term care insurance fund of the person concerned, which is affiliated with the relevant statutory or private health insurance fund.
-The long-term care insurance fund will send you an application.
+Submit an application to have the need for long‑term care assessed.
+To do this, contact the long‑term care insurance fund of the person concerned.
+It is affiliated with their statutory or private health insurance provider.
+The long‑term care insurance fund will send you the application form.

-3. Making an appointment & expert opinion: It is important to be well prepared as a caregiver.
+Good preparation is important for caregivers.
 Talk to the person you are caring for about the upcoming visit.
-You will need all medical documents for the consultation, such as
+You will need all relevant medical documents, such as:

 • doctor’s letters